 Let's move on to no.

-If someone offers you something and you don't want it, it is more polite in French to say non merci rather than simply non.
+If someone offers you something and you don't want it, it's more polite in French to say non merci rather than simply non.

-For example, if a friend asks you if you would like a glass of water?
+For example, if a friend asks you "Would you like a glass of water?

 Instead, say no thanks rather than just no.

 That's not very polite.
-So say no thank you when someone makes you an offer.
+So be sure to say no thank you when someone makes you an offer.

 My name is Elisabeth.